amrsaad7/Car-Image-Classifier/README.md

 ![Semantic description of image](https://miro.medium.com/max/1204/1*TVu5hyywTrUsCAkfJbVHQw.png "Image Title")

+## Related work and approaches.

+### texture feature-based approaches:
+The texture feature-based approaches are designed for traffic monitoring using fixed surveillance cameras.
+These approaches are limited to the fine-grained classification of frontal car images.

+### 3D representation-based approaches:
+3D representation-based approaches are able to handle car images with unconstrained poses and multiple viewpoints.

+### Convolutional Neural Networks.

 Convolutional Neural Networks (CNNs) are at the heart of most CV applications.
 CNNs use the convolution operation to transform input images into outputs.
 A single step of convolution multiplies and sums the pixel values of an image with the values of a filter.
 This filter can be of shape 3x3.
 Next, the filter is shifted to a different position and the convolutional step is repeated until all Pixels were processed at least once.
 The resulting matrix eventually detects ***edges*** or transitions between dark and light colors and eventually more complex forms.
 The more filters you apply, the more details the CNN is capable to recognize.

 ![Semantic description of image](https://miro.medium.com/max/488/1*4h_J0Zpx93_sFHKxWUoHAw.gif "Image Title")